 First, the beneficiary must request a coverage determination from their insurance plan, as a refusal at the pharmacy counter does not necessarily mean the drug is not covered.
-If the drug is not covered, the beneficiary must then go through an appeals process which can involve up to five levels of review: first, to the Part D plan they are enrolled in; if denied, then to Independent Review Entity (IRE); next, a request for an ALJ Hearing in with the Office of Medicare Hearings and Appeals.
+If the drug is not covered, the beneficiary must then go through an appeals process which can involve up to five levels of review: first, to the Part D plan they are enrolled in; if denied, then to an Independent Review Entity (IRE); next, a request for an ALJ Hearing with the Office of Medicare Hearings and Appeals.
 The next level of review is an appeal with the Medicare Appeals Council and, finally, with the Federal District Court system.

 This process is complicated and arduous and takes many months to navigate — time that many sick and disabled beneficiaries cannot afford to endure without their vital medications.

 NORD supports a full review of the Medicare Part D Appeals process to determine how it can be improved so all beneficiaries can access their needed medications in a timely and affordable manner.